-The Atlanta Falcons is a professional American Football team that plays in the NFC South Division of the National Football Conference (NFC) in the National Football League (NFL).
-The team, based in Atlanta, Georgia originally signed up for the NFL back in 1965 as an expansion team, after Rankin-Smith, the Falcon’s then-owner, was offered a franchise by the NFL in order to prevent him from joining the league’s rivals – the AFL – and thus their NFL history began.
+The Atlanta Falcons is a professional American Football team (gridiron).
+The Falcons play in the NFC South Division of the National Football Conference (NFC) in the National Football League (NFL).
+The team, based in Atlanta, Georgia, originally signed up for the NFL back in 1965 as an expansion team, after Rankin Smith, the Falcon’s then-owner, was offered a franchise by the NFL in order to prevent him from joining the league’s rival, the AFL.

-Having been in the NFL for over 55 years, they have, thus far, achieved a record of 379 wins, 487 losses and 6 draws (regular season 369-473-6 and playoffs 10-14).
-They have managed to win their division 6 times – as part of the NFC West and also the NFC South division.
-They have also appeared in two Super Bowls, the first in 1998, which saw them losing out to the Denver Broncos, and the second time eighteen years later in Super Bowl LI, where they lost out to the New England Patriots, 34-82 in overtime.
+Having been in the NFL for over 55 years, the Falcons have, thus far, achieved a record of 383 wins, 493 losses and 6 draws.
+They have managed to win their division 6 times – as part of either the NFC West or the NFC South divisions.
+The Falcons have also appeared in two Super Bowls, the first in 1998, which saw them losing out to the Denver Broncos, and the second time eighteen years later in Super Bowl LI, where they lost out to the New England Patriots, 34-28 in overtime.

 The Falcon’s currently play their home games at the Mercedes-Benz Stadium, which opened in time for the start of the 2017 NFL season.
 However, their headquarters and practice facilities are based in Hall County, northeast of Atlanta at the 50-acre site in Flowery Branch.

 All About The Atlanta Falcons